Respect for teacher’s authority drops in the US: A cause for teacher shortage that’s ignored

 CLASSROOM DISCIPLINE TRANSLATES TO BETTER ACADEMIC DISCIPLINE.

-Poverty often blamed for a lack of discipline
+Poverty is often blamed for a lack of discipline

 Poverty and parental absence are correlated to student misbehavior.
 They are often the convenient excuse for America’s declining academic scores and values.

-But similar data is evident among Asians, yet they now exceeded American Whites, Blacks, and Hispanics in terms of academic excellence and household income.
+Similar data is evident among Asians, yet they now exceed American Whites, Blacks, and Hispanics regarding academic excellence and household income.

-The bottom line, current efforts, such as shorter days and more student accommodations, do not address the root cause of disrespectful students—especially among high school students.
+The bottom line is that current efforts, such as shorter days and more student accommodations, do not address the root cause of disrespectful students—especially among high school students.

 current efforts do not address the root cause of disrespectful students.